 Tricycle is very friendly.
 He greeted me with a wagging tail and gave me a couple doggy kisses.
 When we were in the off-leash run, he came when called.
 Tricycle has only been at the shelter for a couple weeks, but he’s such a good-natured boy that he’s been to off-site events already.
 Stop in soon to see if Tricycle is the one for you!

-Wombat the three-year-old Hound mix is an energetic guy.
+Wombat the six-year-old Hound mix is an energetic guy.
 He hopped up and down when he realized it was his turn to come out for a walk and we were quickly off and running!
 We first stopped in the off-leash run, where Wombat scampered around and explored behind the bushes.
 When I said, “Do you want to go for a walk?” he immediately went straight to where the leash was hanging over the gate and poked it with his nose.
 What a smarty!

 Wombat would be a good running partner.
 For the first two-thirds of the woodland trail, I was able to keep up with Wombat by either walking quickly or jogging slowly.
 By the last third, we were both hot and slowed to a more normal walking pace.
 Wombat didn’t pay much attention to any of the dogs we passed.
 If you’re looking for a new exercise buddy, come in soon to meet Wombat!